TravisWhitaker/T-Shell/README.md

   T-Shell is my first large project in C. It is a Command Line Shell for Linux.

 # Goal
-  The goal of this project is (until completion) to increase my understanding of the [C][C Programming Language].
+  The goal of this project is (until completion) to increase my understanding of [C][C Programming Language].

   (More information coming soon.)